raducu5700u/CommandWave/playbooks/tutorials/03_Custom_Playbooks.md

 After creating a playbook:

-1. Test each command to ensure it works
+1. Test each command by using the "Execute" button
-2. Verify variable substitution is working
+2. Verify variable substitution is working correctly
 3. Check formatting and readability
 4. Consider adding examples of expected output

 ## Sharing Playbooks